 More updates

-• It's now possible to filter issues and pull requests by investment category in insights.
+You can now filter issues and pull requests by investment category in insights.

 Follow a category across all teams.
 When looking at teams, you can now pin a category to highlight it and sort by it in the teams table.
 This way you can see what teams have maintained momentum shipping new features or struggled with keeping the lights on.
 We also added a delta to the previous time period to the table so it’s easy to see how the investment balance has evolved over time.